 On the other hand, you should use electro-galvanized cables where harsh environmental elements are less likely to be present.
 In short, you can use these cables for indoor applications.
 However, despite the risk of faster corrosion, many people use these for outdoor applications because they are less expensive.

 Choosing the right type of steel wire ropes can be a daunting task.
-The most common dilemma you will face is hot dipped galvanized vs electro galvanized wire ropes.
+The most common dilemma you will face is hot-dipped galvanized wire ropes vs electro galvanized wire ropes.
 Hopefully, this post will help you understand the difference between the two and their benefits and drawbacks.
 This will help you make an informed decision.